rodneyshupe/Cookbook/Recipes/SoupsAndStews/CreamyAsparagusSoupWithSmokyPancettaAndGrilledScallops.rst

 Directions
 ----------

 1. Trim the asparagus, cut in half.
 Reserve the bottom half for the soup base.
 Cut the top half in three segments and put aside.
-2. In a small pot add 2 tbsp. olive oil, heat, add asparagus, (soup base) season, and saute for 3 minutes.
+2. In a small pot add 2 tablespoons olive oil, heat, add asparagus, (soup base) season, and saute for 3 minutes.
 Add the chicken stock and bring to a boil.
 Turn down to a slow roll.
 3. Prepare the ROUX; in a small pan melt the butter and stir in the flour